 Online weather forecasts can’t predict anything, they will display a thunderstorm icon even if it rains for just an hour.

-Phuket has mostly 2 seasons: the rainy season and the high season and everyone seems to be already aware of that.
-Good.
-The Tourism Authority of Thailand gently tried to rename it ‘The Green Season’ because it sounded less scary, but that didn’t seem to take off: it’s still the rainy season (or low season for some).
+The Tourism Authority of Thailand gently tried to rename the low or rainy season to ‘The Green Season’ because it sounded less scary.
+But that didn’t seem to take off: it’s still the rainy season.
 The rainy season usually is to be from May to November and the high season from November to May.
-Unfortunately, it’s not always this simple, but that’s how it mostly is.
+It’s never that this simple, but that’s how it officially is.

 2. Online weather forecast can’t really predict anything